monkey-patches/monkey-react-scripts/README.md

 related issues: [#78][78], [#115][115], [#351][351], [#412][412], [#1509][1509], [#1639][1639]

 ## postcss config
-If you want change postcss config you can use this code.
+If you want to change postcss config you can use this code.
 ```js
   // add rtl css support
   const postCssFunction = postCssLoader.options.plugins